Recreational Generator Buyer's Guide

-If you are looking for a completely silent power source that does not need to be gassed or produces any fumes and is safe for indoor use, you may want to consider a solar generator.
+If you are looking for a completely silent power source that does not need to be gassed or produces any fumes and is safe for indoor use, you may want to consider a portable power station, sometimes called a solar generator.

 Ready for the Great Outdoors